 By Sam Oleschuk

-The first thing I notice about Jesse Lipscombe is his size.
+THE FIRST THING I notice about Jesse Lipscombe is his size.
 Standing 6-3 and weighing in at 260 pounds, he dominates the space we’re sharing.
 The next thing I notice is his kindness.
-When he arrived at Starbucks, he had a gift for the barista, a goodie bag filled with Make It Awkward swag.
-As we move into the café, he stops to shake hands and share words with the handful of people who recognised him.
+When he arrives at Starbucks, he has a gift for the barista, a goodie bag filled with Make It Awkward swag.
+As we move into the cafe, he stops to shake hands and share words with the handful of people who recognize him.

 Just over a year ago, the 37-year-old St. Albert native made national headlines as the victim of a racially motivated verbal attack in downtown Edmonton.

 In late August 2016, Lipscombe, an actor and entrepreneur, was filming a public service announcement about Edmonton’s downtown revitalization, when a man in a car shouted racial slurs at him.

 “It’s still jarring,” he says.
 “No matter how many times you hear it, it’s still jarring.
 This was different.
 This was almost old-school jarring.”

 A grey sedan pulled up to a red light near where Lipscombe was filming, one of the four men inside the car shouted out: “The n––– are coming.”